ialbert/bio/README.md

 # bio: making bioinformatics fun again

 > The software is currently under development.
-It is operational but not fully vetted.
+It is operational but not well tested and evaluated.

 `bio` - command-line utilities to make bioinformatics explorations more enjoyable.